 Use a brick chisel to smooth out the area.

-Fill the open centers of the concrete blocks with newspaper and concrete.
+Fill the centers of the concrete blocks below the sill with newspaper and wet concrete.

 Cover the wet concrete with plastic to protect the wood window sill from warping and install the window sill